Tips For Safety With Roofing

 Your clothing is another good way to protect yourself from harm while working on a roof and a good pair of shoes is crucial, as discussed in the video below:

-Some roofers wear kneepads, but good gloves are a must.
+Some roofers, like the roofer in arkansas, wear kneepads, but good gloves are a must.
 You should also consider wearing a hat as well as a long-sleeved shirt and pants to protect your skin from the sun.

 Using a Safety Harness